CKIK-SChool-Projects/Formula1/README.md

 ## In the last commit..
 # Author - Dominik Kulás
+- I loaded the race track
+- I made the code for the starting screen
-- I created the different screens
+- I made the code for the starting lights
-- I put both cars as a player (costume)
+- I coordinated the cars at the start
+- I made an Images folder where the images to be used are